nsheth12/canetis/README.md

 python2 test/test.py
 ```

-Shortly, the test should output the alignment results for both Gentle and Canetis.
+Shortly, it should output test alignment results for both Gentle and Canetis.

 ## Usage